By Danilo Masoni and Sumeet Chatterjee

 Investindustrial, owned by Italy's Bonomi family, is not new to luxury motor brands.
 In 2006, it bought Italian motorcycle maker Ducati and sold it for about 860 million euros last April to Volkswagen's Audi division.

-Mahindra is the world number one tractor make.
+Mahindra is the world number one tractor maker.
 It also makes more sport utlitiy vehicles than any other Indian motor manufacturer, and controls South Korean car maker Ssangyong Motor Co Ltd.

 A second source familiar with the process said Mahindra was keen to access the Aston Martin technology to upgrade its existing vehicle platform.